Cray-HPE/docs-csm/install/collect_mac_addresses_for_ncns.md

 <a name="restart_services_after_ncn_mac_addresses_collected"></a>

-## 4. Restart Services after NCN MAC Addresses Collected
+## 4. Restart services after NCN MAC addresses collected

 The previous step updated `ncn_metadata.csv` with the NCN MAC addresses for `Bootstrap MAC`, `Bond0 MAC0`, and `Bond0 MAC1` so several earlier steps need to be repeated.